-The Kettering Health Police Department is responsible for campus safety at the College.
+The Kettering Health Police Department (KHPD) is responsible for campus safety at the College.

 KHPD provides for the security, safety, crime prevention, fire safety, and premise access on the Kettering College campus 24 hours a day, seven days a week.
-The police department's jurisdiction covers all of the institution's property and the Kettering Health Properties surrounding the campus.
-KHPD Police officers have the authority to ask persons for identification and to determine whether individuals have lawful business at Kettering College.
-They also have the authority to issue parking citations, which are billed to the financial accounts of students and employees.
-Criminal incidents are also investigated by KHPD.
-Criminal arrests made on campus are handled by KHPD.
-KHPD also assists the Montgomery County Prosecutor's Office and Kettering Municipal Courts, who possesses the legal authority to prosecute all KHPD cases.
-All arrests that occur on campus are reported to college personnel as needed.
-KHPD can be called 24/7 by dialing 937-395-8695 or by dialing x58695 on any in-house phone.
+The KHPD's jurisdiction covers all of the institution's property and the immediate area surrounding the campus.
+KHPD officers have the authority to ask persons for identification and to determine whether individuals have lawful business at Kettering College.
+KHPD has authority to enforce parking regulations on KH property, including the ability to issue traffic citations for handicap parking violations and the ability to impound vehicles in violation of KH parking policies Criminal incidents are investigated with cooperation of local law enforcement agencies.
+Criminal investigations and arrests made on campus are handled by KHPD.
+KHPD also assists the Montgomery County Prosecuting Attorney's Office, who possesses the legal authority to prosecute.
+All arrests that occur on campus are reported to the Chief of Police, who will notify other college personnel as needed.
+KHPD is on the first floor of hte Boonshoft building, next to Kettering Health Human Resources.
+The phone number is 937-395-8695, extension 55095.
+On campus, one may dial 55095.